-- Distinguish formal vs. informal mathematical writing: Many proofs include both formal and informal parts.
-The formal part lays out the precise mathematical definitions and describes the logical steps of the proof.
-The informal part might describe the motivation for why the theorem should be true, or the intuition behind the proof, or a brief sketch of how the proof will go.
-Be sure it is easy for the reader to distinguish which parts are formal and which are informal. - Use the first person singular sparingly: Most authors avoid using the word "I" in mathematical writing.
+- Use the first person singular sparingly: Most authors avoid using the word "I" in mathematical writing.
 It is standard practice to use "we" whenever it can reasonably be interpreted as referring to "the writer and the reader."
-Thus: "We will prove the theorem by induction on n," and "Because f is injective, we see that $x_1 = x_2$."
-But if you're really referring only to yourself, it's better to go ahead and use "I": "I learned this technique from Richard Melrose." - Avoid most abbreviations: There are a host of abbreviations that we use frequently in informal mathematical communication: "iff" (if and only if), "s.t." (such that), "w.r.t." (with respect to), and "WLOG" (without loss of generality) are some of the most common.
+Thus: "We will prove the theorem by induction on n," and "Because f is injective, we see that $x_1 = x_2$ ."
+But if you're really referring only to yourself, it's better to go ahead and use "I": "I learned this technique from Richard Melrose." - Avoid most abbreviations: There are a host of abbreviations that we use frequently in informal mathematical communication: "iff" (if and only if), "s.t." (such that), and "w.r.t." (with respect to) are some of the most common.
 These are indispensable for writing on the blackboard and taking notes, but should never be used in written mathematical exposition.
-The only exceptions are abbreviations that would be acceptable in any formal writing, such as "i.e." (that is) or "e.g." (for example); but if you use these, be sure you know the difference between them!
+The only exceptions are abbreviations that would be acceptable in any formal writing, such as "i.e." (that is) or "e.g." (for example); but if you use these, be sure you know the difference between them! - Proofread: Be sure to read your proofs from beginning to end after you've finished writing them.
+You'll be amazed how many silly mistakes you can catch that way.